You know when you just have those ‘argh’ times?

 You Can Take The Girl Out of Glasgow.
 Tales from an Expat Wife and Stepmum Living in Finland

 Emma and Richard blogging from the Curtis Brown Book Group

-On editing, freelancing and writing
+On editing, freelancing, writing ... and life

 English Language Professionals